 For example, I love my business model.
 Marketing Strategy Sessions, Masterminds, and Retreats are at its core.
 I have a high intimacy business model and that means I don’t need to rely on systematic launches or to build a MASSIVE email list.
 I focus on my key Marketing Megaphones and Support Acts, staying in touch, leading by example, providing great free resources and paid services at different levels whilst delivering fabulous experiences to my lovely, lovely clients so they keep coming back (many of my Mastermind clients are in their third year and some of them have been in my world for over 10 years!).
 I value building long-term relationships with clients rather than short-term transactions with customers, so this really fills my happiness cup.

 I’m clear on the role my business plays in my life right now.
 It will stay at this level until my daughter has finished High School, and then I will expand it further.
 It has a little bit more than part-time focus (roughly 9.00 – 3.30pm four days a week, with a couple of early starts and one later finish each fortnight to accommodate some of my Mastermind groups that have overseas members and busy offices) for that reason and also because I currently oversee the marketing and events for my husbands growing sailing and yacht importing businesses.
 I’ve been bosom buddies with burnout in the past and I’m not going there again, so I guard my time a little fiercely.

-If this resonates with you, if you suspect that you’re either “unconsciously working” without clear focus or conversely, if you know you need to increase your focus because of the role your business needs to play, here are a few things to try.
+If this resonates with you – if you suspect that you’re either “unconsciously working” without a clear focus or conversely if you know you need to increase your focus because of the role you want your business to play in your next chapter, here are a few things to try.